DIY Farmhouse Sign for St. Patrick’s Day

 Step One: Create a stencil for the sign and cut it out.

 Use Cricut Vinyl Transfer Tape to transfer the stencil design to the board.
 This part took me the longest since I needed to measure and make sure my words would be centered and straight.
 Make sure to leave room at the bottom of the sign for the banner.
 My design ended 9″ above the bottom of my board (except for the “g” hanging down lower).
-I used scotch tape to help mark the sign and then made sure to remove it as soon as I could so it didn’t leave any marks.
 Press and smooth the stencil down to make sure paint won’t seep underneath.

-Once the stencil was applied I was ready to paint!
+Once the stencil is applied paint the sign!
 I used a sponge pouncer to apply the paint.
 This worked better than a paintbrush because it applied the paint in a vertical motion which meant less paint seeped under the stencil.
 I purposefully applied the paint unevenly to give the sign a more worn look.
 To do this, just use more paint in places and less paint in others.
-When the paint is dried, remove the Transfer Tape!

 My shamrock banner is made from stiffened felt and scraps of fabric.
 I have the complete tutorial for making your own on my blog.
 Follow the link below.
 You can also make a quick and easy banner using paper and patterned paper if sewing is not your jam.